 The second set of 2026 for Star Wars Unlimited is Ashes of the Empire.
-Set around, and just beyond, Return of the Jedi in the Star Wars universe’s timeline, it brings a few new elements to the game which have yet to be seen.
-Let’s take a look at the cards revealed so far!
+Set around, and just beyond, Return of the Jedi in the Star Wars universe’s timeline, like other sets it brings a few new elements to Star Wars Unlimited.
+Let’s take a look at the cards in Ashes of the Empire!

 Table of Contents